pandoc-jp/pandoc-doc-ja/using-the-pandoc-api.rst

 ``setUserDataDir Nothing``.

-To render a template, use ``renderTemplate'``, which takes two arguments, a template (String) and a context (any instance of ToJSON).
+To render a template, use ``renderTemplate'``, which takes two arguments, a template (Text) and a context (any instance of ToJSON).
 If you want to create a context from the metadata part of a Pandoc document, use ``metaToJSON'`` from `Text.Pandoc.Writers.Shared`_.
 If you also want to incorporate values from variables, use ``metaToJSON`` instead, and make sure ``writerVariables`` is set in ``WriterOptions``.